How to Photograph Fireworks – A Complete Guide to Photographing Fireworks at Night

 Test shot without the fireworks

-• Too bright – smaller aperture
+• Use a smaller aperture

-• Too dark – wider aperture
+• Use a wider aperture

 To Learn more about exposure in photographing click here

-Photograph of fireworks with fairground
+Photograph of fireworks display with fairground

 picture of fireworks bursting over the sea